Crater of Diamonds State Park: Recreation

-Crater of Diamonds State Park is known for the 37.5 acre plowed field on which visitors can hunt for diamonds and other semi-precious gems.
+Crater of Diamonds State Park is known for its 37.5 acre plowed field on which visitors can hunt for diamonds and other semi-precious gems.
 On average, two diamonds are found per day by park visitors.
 A visitor center contains information about the geology of the park, a gift shop, and a cafe.
-Interested visitors can continue to the Diamond Discovery Center, which offers an interpretive look at prospecting for diamonds.
+Interested persons can visit the Diamond Discovery Center, which offers an interpretive look at prospecting for diamonds.
 The Diamond Springs aquatic playground, enclosed pavilion, trails, and picnic areas surround the diamond field.
-The park offers campers facilities near the Little Missouri River.
+The park offers camping facilities near the Little Missouri River.

 Diamond mine

 Crater of Diamonds State Park is situated over an eroded lamproite volcanic pipe.
 The park is open to the public and, for a small fee, rockhounds and visitors can dig for diamonds and other gemstones.
 Park visitors find more than 600 diamonds each year of all colors and grades.
 As of 2015, over 75,000 diamonds had been found in the crater.
-Visitors may keep any gemstone they find regardless of its value.
+Visitors may keep any gemstone they find regardless of value.

 In addition to diamonds, visitors may find semi-precious gems such as amethyst, agate, and jasper or approximately 40 other minerals such as garnet, phlogopite, quartz, baryte, and calcite.